-2017 Research on Teaching Effectiveness in Policy Award
+2021 Research on Teaching Effectiveness in Policy Award

 · After students graduate, what is their sense of efficacy in influencing social policy and what do they actually do?

-♦ Must have appeared in print in a social work journal, or an interdisciplinary journal that includes a focus on social work, during the 2014, 2015, or 2016 calendar years;
+♦ Must have appeared in print in a social work journal, or an interdisciplinary journal that includes a focus on social work, during the 2018, 2019, or 2020 calendar years;

 ♦ Must include a first author who possesses a graduate professional social work or social welfare degree (MSW, Ph.D./DSW), is a current or former faculty member in a social work program, is a student in a social work program, or is a member of Influencing Social Policy; and